PhD to CEO: Insights into Making the Leap

 Executive In Residence in the Department of Civil and Environmental Engineering

-Professor of the Practice of Civil and Environmental Engineering
+Associate Research Professor in the Department of Civil & Environmental Engineering

 Professor in the Department of Civil and Environmental Engineering